GoogleCloudPlatform/cloud-foundation-fabric/fast/docs/0-cicd-plan-sa.md

 ## Consequences

-Existing CI/CD workflows will need to be replaced when a merge branch is already defined in the repository configuration (unlikely to exist as the existing workflow would not work).
+Existing CI/CD workflows will need to be replaced when a merge branch is already defined in the repository configuration (unlikely to happen as the current workflow would not work).